nhost/nhost/examples/node-storage/README.md

 pnpm start
 ```

-The example will download a file from a public URL and upload it to your Nhost
+The example will run a few upload operations and then exit.
-Storage bucket.